St. Joseph DUI Lawyers

 DUI & DWI Conviction Consequences in Northwest Missouri

-- 1st offense – up to 6 months in jail; up to $1,000 in fines; 30 days of license suspension; use of ignition interlock device (IID) if defendant obtains a restricted license
+- 1st offense – up to 6 months in jail; up to $1,000 in fines; 30 days of license suspension; use of ignition interlock device (IID) if you get a restricted license

-- 2nd offense – up to 1 year in jail; up to $2,000 in fines; 1 year of license revocation (5 years if the prior offense occurred within 5 years); at least 6 months of IID use
+- 2nd offense – up to 1 year in jail; up to $2,000 in fines; 1 year of license revocation (5 years if a recent prior offense); at least 6 months' IID use

-- 3rd offense – up to 4 years in jail; up to $10,000 in fines; 10 years of license revocation; at least 6 months of IID use
+- 3rd offense – up to 4 years in prison; up to $10,000 in fines; 10 years of license revocation; at least 6 months' IID use

-Get Expert DWI Defense in Buchanan, Nodaway, & Platt Counties
+Get DWI & DUI Defense in Buchanan, Nodaway, & Platt Counties

 Local DUI Arrest Process & Legal Response